Coffeelot/cw-racingapp/README.md

 ['racing_gps'] = {['name'] = 'racing_gps', ['label'] = 'Racing GPS', ['weight'] = 500, ['type'] = 'item', ['image'] = 'racing_gps.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'Wroom wroom.'},
 ```
 4. Add the item image to your inventory image folder
+5. If you're not using QBOX then comment out `'@qbx_core/modules/playerdata.lua'` in fxmanifest
-5. Create a god user with the command (see below)
+6. Create a god user with the command (see below)

 ### Setup Notes
 > You only need both this resource and [cw-performance](https://github.com/Coffeelot/cw-performance).